 Bioceuticals’ Ultrabiotic 45 contains 15 billion units of Lactobacillus rhamnosis, one of the strains to look for to regulate overall immune function.
 While the Bioceuticals brand is available exclusively in our dispensaries in Central and Discovery Bay, Ther-Biotic Complete Capsules by Klaire Labs is available online.
 It is a high potency blend of 12 strains of probiotics, carefully chosen to provide broad coverage to support a healthy balance of microflora across the whole gastrointestinal tract.

 Bioceuticals’ Ultrabiotic Junior is ideal for children as it is a chewable and needs no refrigeration.
-We also recommend Medlab’s Biotic Jnr. for assisting younger children’s immunity.
-This formula adds immune support from lactoferrin and S. boulardi in addition to the lactobacillus and bifidobacteria strains.
+We also recommend Bioceuticals' First Probiotic Powder for assisting younger children’s immunity.
+This formula combines probiotic bifidobacteria and lactobacilli strains along with the prebiotic fibre inulin.
+Inulin, derived from chicory, has been shown to encourage the growth of healthy gastrointestinal flora in babies and young children.
 These species have demonstrated safety and efficacy to help maintain healthy digestive function, better growth rates, and immunity.

 Essential Nutrients: Vegetables and fruits are major sources of vitamins and anti-oxidants.
 A good diet made up of fresh organic fruits and vegetables is ideal, but the modern day diet, high in processed foods, does not offer enough nutrients.

 In Hong Kong, with many “fresh” fruits and vegetables shipped internationally foods have even less nutrients by the time they reach you.
 Taking a daily multivitamin supplement can rectify this problem and support the body’s immune function.